-All three components are very important and, at Frederick University, there are different approaches by which they can be achieved: - By incorporating the SDGs in the content of the curriculum and enabling the students to learn about sustainability whatever their - program of study may be. - By providing students the opportunity to work on real-world projects or to solve real-life challenges, we support students' critical thinking, problem-solving, creative and entrepreneurial skills. - By providing programs or courses that are focused and address one or more SDG(s).
+All three components are very important and, at Frederick University, there are different approaches by which they can be achieved: - By incorporating the SDGs in the content of the curriculum and enabling the students to learn about sustainability whatever their program of study may be. - By offering action-based learning initiatives that are based on a student-centred learning and teaching (SCLT) pedagogical approach.
+By providing students the opportunity to work on real-world projects or to solve real-life challenges, we support students' development of sustainability competences. - By providing specialised programs or courses that are focused and address one or more SDG(s).
 During the past two years much emphasis was placed on:

-- Developing policies, rules and regulations that enable student-centred learning and teaching. - Developing student-centred curriculum and pedagogy that help students develop the knowledge, skills, values and attitudes which allow them to become committed to building a more sustainable future. - Empowering faculty members through professional development programs in implementing student-centred teaching and assessment. - Developing collaborations and partnerships that will enable learners to engage with the community.
+- Developing policies, rules and regulations that enable student-centred learning and teaching. - Developing student-centred curriculum and pedagogy that help students develop the knowledge, skills, values and attitudes which allow them to become committed to building a more sustainable future. - Developing active learning spaces: learning spaces at the University were adjusted and redesigned to encourage active learning - Empowering faculty members through professional development programs in intergrating SDG's in their curriculum and teaching and in providing competence based education for sustainable development. - Developing collaborations and partnerships that will enable learners to engage with the community.
 Frederick University ECOSYSTEM for ESDGs